 Just like your car, you can get studded winter tires for your bike.
 But just like drivers, not everyone gets studded tires.
 Why is that?

-One thing you can also do to aid your traction, is lower your tire pressure to the lowest recommended PSI.
-This will further increase the amount of contact you have on the snow and increase your floatation over the snow.
+One thing you can also do to aid your traction is lower your tire pressure to the lowest recommended PSI.
+This will further increase the amount of contact you have on the snow and increase your flotation over the snow.

 What can I do to avoid rust?